Medication Search - Nat-Oseltamivir

 Print

-How does the Nat-Oseltamivir medication work?
+How does Nat-Oseltamivir work?
 What will it do for me?

 Oseltamivir belongs to the family of medications called antivirals.
 It is used to treat the influenza viruses that cause the flu.
 It works by inhibiting an enzyme the flu virus needs to spread through your body.
 If it is used within 2 days of the start of flu symptoms, oseltamivir can reduce the time it takes for flu symptoms to improve by about one day.